 Quite the opposite.
 They invest in things that make them money.
-Like renting an apartment or investing in a new business.
+Like renting an apartment or investing in new business.
 Or buying stock etc. Here’s how I tried to apply this lesson.
 I was a student, and I had $500 in savings.
-I also had a dog, and I was a member of a Facebook group of dog lovers.
+Also had a dog, and I was a member of a Facebook group of dog lovers.
 I bought the group ($500 meant a lot in my country at that time), and I started selling dog clothes to that existing community.
-You see, I didn’t buy a Ferrari from that small gig.
+You see, didn’t buy a Ferrari from that small gig.
 But that mentality stuck with me till this day.
-Now instead of buying a luxurious car, for example, I reinvest the money to grow the business and get more clients.
-Then I can buy the car or whatever, without having to work my ass off to pay for it.
+Now instead of buying a luxurious car, for example, reinvesting the money to grow the business and get more clients.
+Then buy the car or whatever, without having to work my ass off to pay for it.

-c) Surround Yourself with People Smarter than You
+- Surround Yourself with People Smarter Than You

 If you observe people who have a lot of money, you’ll notice something exciting: rich or even more affluent people surround them.
 And this is common sense.
 If you want to start a business, hang out with people who already own one.
 You’re not going to learn how to run a business from people who don’t own one, right?